brenoguim/flexclass/README.md

      |______________________________________________________________________|
 ```

-Notice the layout contains the `end` pointer for the `std::string` array.
-Since `std::string` is non-trivially-destructible, `Flexclass` needs to iterate on the array to call destructors of such objects when destroying the `Message`.
+Notice the layout contains an `end` pointer for the `std::string` array.
+Since `std::string` is non-trivially-destructible, `Flexclass` needs to iterate on the array to call destructors when destroying the `Message`.

 Storing the size is sometimes useful, so the user can force the type to hold the begin/end with the `fc::SizedArray` helper: